sevilzeynali/sifa/README.md

 # sisa : Semantic Indexing of Scientific Articles

-Keffa is a program in Python for extract semantic fileds from scientific articles in txt format.
+sisa is a program in Python for extract semantic fileds from scientific articles in txt format.
 It uses Python [LSI](https://radimrehurek.com/gensim/models/lsimodel.html) library.

 ## Installing and requirements